Pictured: Pottery Gazette and Glass Trade Review 1948-1949

 Sorrow ne’er will bring relief.

-Joy from drinking will arife
+Joy from drinking will arise:

-So pour this full and sup it up.
+So pour this full and sup it up,

 And call for more to fill your cup.